 You should not rely on an investment in our common stock to provide dividend income.
 We have never declared or paid cash dividends on our capital stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
 In addition, the terms of any future debt agreements may preclude us from paying dividends.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
-Investors seeking cash dividends should not purchase our common stock.
+Investors seeking cash dividends should not purchase our common stock in this offering.

-We have broad discretion in the use of our cash and cash equivalents and may use them ineffectively, in ways with which you do not agree or in ways that do not increase the value of your investment.
+We have broad discretion in the use of our cash and cash equivalents, including the net proceeds from this offering, and may use them ineffectively, in ways with which you do not agree or in ways that do not increase the value of your investment.

-Our management will have broad discretion in the application of our cash and cash equivalents and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our common stock.
+Our management will have broad discretion in the application of our cash and cash equivalents, including the net proceeds from this offering, and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our common stock.
 The failure by our management to apply these funds effectively could result in additional operating losses that could have a negative impact on our business, cause the price of our common stock to decline and delay the development of our product candidates.
-Pending their use, we may invest our cash and cash equivalents in a manner that does not produce income or that loses value.
+Pending their use, we may invest our cash and cash equivalents, including the net proceeds from this offering, in a manner that does not produce income or that loses value.
+See the section titled "Use of Proceeds" for additional information.